admin@huanduytech.com +86-755-89998295

 • Weight: This 100Ah battery weighs only about 10–11 kg.

-• Comparison: A traditional 100Ah Lead-Acid battery weighs 25–30 kg.
+• Comparison: A 100Ah Lead-Acid battery weighs 25–30 kg.
 For RV and marine users, this saves a significant amount of weight and improves fuel efficiency.

 4. Excellent Low-Temperature Performance (Specific Models)